oddbird/oddsite/content/2012/11/27/susy-off-canvas.rst

   $main : 5;
   $side : $medium-columns - $main;

-These settings simply establish the widths we will use for our columns.
+These variables simply establish the widths we will use for our columns.
 You could, of course,
 set different right and left widths.
-I'll leave that as an excercise for the reader.
+I'll leave that as an exercise for the reader.

 .. code:: scss